dsleo/dsleo.github.io/_posts/2026-05-18-pullback-search.md

 ---
 {: data-content="footnotes"}

+[^1]: another natural limit of relying on external APIs is their availability: it's not clear how to get an api key for Semantic Scholar, and it's easy to hit the rate limit of arxiv api.
-[^1]: for the prototype we use off-the-shell embeddings like OpenAI's text-embedding-3-small.
+[^2]: for the prototype we use off-the-shell embeddings like OpenAI's text-embedding-3-small.
-[^2]: though not to be confused with Meta's [Atlas-Lean framework](https://github.com/facebookresearch/atlas-lean).
+[^3]: though not to be confused with Meta's [Atlas-Lean framework](https://github.com/facebookresearch/atlas-lean).